RoNoLo/json-database/README.md

-# Json Database
+# Json-Database

-*Warning: Heavy development!
-Do not use below 1.0.0!*

-A document store which uses any type of filesystem to store documents as JSON.
-It uses https://flysystem.thephpleague.com/ to abstract the storage space.

-It uses a NoSQL like query system for the documents and aims to use very less memory (aka not loading all documents into memory to process them).

-This is an _extension_ of the https://github.com/RoNoLo/json-store to have relations between JSON documents.
+This is an on-top sitting _extension_ of ronolo/json-store which adds additional database like features to the JSON document store.
+Please read https://github.com/RoNoLo/json-store/blob/master/README.md to learn what you can do with it.

+This _extension_ adds relation ships between JSON documents and indexing of fields.

 ## Usage